crschardt/photon-image-runner/README.md

 # photon-image-runner
-Workflow to modify os images, targeted at coprocessor images for PhotonVision
+Action to modify os images, targeted at coprocessor images for PhotonVision